sadanandpai/git-guide/README.md

 <br>

-### 27. I want delete previous commit of my brnach which I have already pushed.
+### 27. I want to delete/undo previous commit from my branch which I have already pushed.
 I am not looking for revert.
 I just want to delete it really.

 Undo.
 TODO